 - Must possess a valid driver’s license

-- Must submit three (3) letters of recommendation with the application
+- Must submit three (3) reference letters with the application (included in application)

 - Must complete the paramedic reading and writing competency requirements at College of DuPage during the application process (only if EMT training was not completed at COD)

 - Complete an oral interview process

 - If selected into Edward Hospital’s Paramedic Education Program, the student will be responsible for completing mandatory health requirements, applying for a background check, paying a lab fee and purchasing textbooks and uniforms.

 In order to ensure the required learning objectives set forth by the various authorities having jurisdiction over the Edward Hospital Paramedic Program, no credit will be granted by advanced placement or for experiential learning.